 Over the past few days…

 People in their underwear!
 By all means… I get the point.
 We’re not going to be working together.
 I understand that not all hotels want an influx of one-night stays (which is all I have to offer here), but there are probably more straightforward ways of making your point.
 Oh well.
 This is why we look at the hotels and meet the owners, so we have a better sense of who’s going to treat our clients well and who’s going to, let’s just say, be less reliable.
-Besides, in this case, we have an inn just up the road that I’ve used for 17 years and am still happy with.
+Besides, in this case, we have an inn just up the road that I’ve used since 1999 and am very happy with.
 Marc and I left Rosenlaui and went up there for lunch.
-Johann and Melanie have run Schwarzwaldalp for the past 5 years, and have always been always been friendly and attentive.
+Johann and Melanie have run Schwarzwaldalp since 2010 and have always been always been exceptionally friendly and attentive.
 They have great food, and although they run just a modest little inn, a little care and friendliness goes a long way.
 They have a toddler son, so they took turns watching him and visiting with us, told us how nice our clients have been, asked how the summer went, helped brainstorm a minor luggage issue we’ve been having.
 It was great.
 These relationships matter.
 I’m always reminded of that.

 The next day I was off to Champéry, in the southwest corner of Switzerland near the border of France.
 I had never even heard of Champéry until I met Doug Mayer, our partner with Run the Alps, whose family has owned a chalet nearby for decades.
 He loves it, raves about the peaceful atmosphere, the variety of trails, and about his friends Phillip and Sophie, who run the Beau Sejour hotel, which was named the “friendliest hotel in Switzerland” by Swiss tourism in 2013.
 That sounds like my kind of place!
 So I met Doug there, and stayed at the Beau Sejour, and you know what… they are very friendly, the town is very cute, and the valley feels like a place I would like to explore for 4 or 5 days sometime.
 I’m not hiking or running right now, having aggravated a nagging injury while in the Dolomites, but I know a place that I like when I see it.
 I’ll put it on the list for next year.